-As previously disclosed, on February 10, 2024, ContextLogic Inc. (the "Company" or "ContextLogic") entered into an asset purchase agreement (the "Asset Purchase Agreement") with Qoo10 Inc., a Delaware corporation ("Qoo10 Delaware"), and, for certain specified purposes, Qoo10 Pte.
+As previously disclosed, on February 10, 2024, ContextLogic Inc. (the "Company", "ContextLogic", "we" or "us") entered into an asset purchase agreement (the "Asset Purchase Agreement") with Qoo10 Inc., a Delaware corporation ("Qoo10 Delaware"), and, for certain specified purposes, Qoo10 Pte.
 Ltd., a Singapore private limited company and Qoo10 Delaware's parent company ("Qoo10"), pursuant to which (i) the Company agreed to sell substantially all of its assets to Qoo10 Delaware or an affiliate designated by Qoo10 Delaware (such designated affiliate, the "Buyer"), other than (A) the Company's net operating losses ("NOLs") and certain other tax attributes, (B) the Company's marketable securities and (C) certain of the Company's cash and cash equivalents, and (ii) Qoo10 agreed to acquire those assets and assume substantially all of the Company's liabilities as specified in the Asset Purchase Agreement (the "Asset Sale").

 On April 18, 2024, the holders of a majority of the outstanding shares of the Company's common stock voted to approve the Asset Sale.
-Pursuant to such vote and satisfaction of other customary closing conditions, the Asset Sale closed on April 19, 2024 (the "Closing"), and immediately following the closing of the Asset Sale, the Company received/retained \$162 million in cash, cash equivalents and marketable securities (consisting of government securities) ("Post-Closing Cash"), as well as the NOLs and other tax attributes described herein.
+Pursuant to such vote and satisfaction of other customary closing conditions, the Asset Sale closed on April 19, 2024.

 Prior to the Asset Sale, the Company owned and operated the Wish platform ("Wish").
-The Wish platform generated revenue for the Company from marketplace and logistics services provided to merchants.
+The Wish platform generated revenue for the Company from the marketplace and logistics services provided to merchants.
 As a result of the Asset Sale, the Wish platform and all related operating assets were sold to the Buyer.
-The financial statements presented in this Quarterly Report on Form 10-Q reflect the Asset Sale as it was completed during the period.
-Accordingly, the financial statements and the narrative description of the Company's business, assets, liabilities and risks contained in the related Notes to Unaudited Condensed Consolidated Financial Statements, as well as in the accompanying Management's Discussion and Analysis of Financial Condition and Results of Operations reflect the pre-Asset Sale operations from April 1, 2024 to April 19, 2024, the results of the Asset Sale, and the limited post-Asset Sale activities from April 20, 2024 to June 30, 2024.
-Refer to Note 4 - Asset sale for additional information on the Asset Sale.
+The condensed consolidated financial statements presented in this Quarterly Report on Form 10-Q reflect the Asset Sale as it was completed on April 19, 2024.
+Accordingly, the condensed consolidated financial statements and the narrative description of the Company's business, assets, liabilities and risks contained in the related Notes to Unaudited Condensed Consolidated Financial Statements, as well as in the accompanying Management's Discussion and Analysis of Financial Condition and Results of Operations reflect the pre-Asset Sale operations up to April 19, 2024, the results of the Asset Sale, and the limited post-Asset Sale activities since April 19, 2024.
+Refer to Note 4 - Asset Sale for additional information on the Asset Sale.